jonnyace/coda-writer/README.md

 - No JavaScript
 - Beautiful typography
 - Mobile-friendly
+''
+├── md/          # All markdown files (published or not) ├── posts/       # Generated HTML files
+├── index.html   # Main index in root
+├── styles.css   # Styles in root
+├── build.sh     # Build script
+└── README.md
+''
 ## Getting Started

 1. Create a new post:
    - Create a new `.md` file in the `posts/` directory
-   - Add frontmatter at the top:
+   - Add frontmatter at the top with just the date:
      ```markdown
      ---
-     title: Your Post Title
      date: YYYY-MM-DD
      ---
      ```
-   - Write your content in markdown
+   - Write your content in markdown, starting with a title heading

 2. Generate the index:
    ```bash